Size-pore-dependent methanol sequestration from water-methanol mixtures by an embedded graphene slit: Introduction

 Previous works have shown that, under slit-pore confinement, water's thermal diffusion coefficient $D_{\|}$ parallel to the walls is non-monotonic when the pore width $\delta$ changes below 1.5 nm \cite{calero2020}.
 This property is a consequence of water's ability to form hydrogen bonds.
 However, recent atomistic simulations show that this behavior is also present in liquids without hydrogen bonds, including simple van der Waals liquids or not-network-forming anomalous liquids \cite{Leoni:2021aa}.
 Nevertheless, the study shows that the mechanism leading to the variation of $D_{\|}$ in confined water is unique and different from other liquids \cite{Leoni:2021aa}.
 Therefore, using nano-confining graphene slit-pores to separate water from methanol based on physical processes is an appealing possibility.

-However, no systematic study shows how the size of a graphene slit-pore changes the thermodynamics of the surrounding mixture, in which it is embedded as a solute, and how to optimize it for filtering applications.
-This geometry reminds the recent application of nanoengineered graphene pores used as a {\it sponge} for overcoming the limitations of the existing water treatment systems \cite{Esplandiu:2023aa, Baptista-Pires:2021aa}.
+However, no systematic study shows how the size of a graphene slit-pore changes the composition and thermodynamics of the surrounding mixture in which it is embedded as a solute and how to optimize it for filtering applications.
+This geometry reminds the recent application of nanoengineered graphene pores used as a {\it sponge} for overcoming the limitations of the existing water treatment systems \cite{Esplandiu:2023aa, Baptista_Pires_2021}.

-Here, we aim to provide insight into the water-methanol mixture's properties--such as density, pressure, and composition--when the width $\delta$ of the embedded graphene slit-pore changes.
+Here, we investigate the capacity of a graphene slit-pore to sequester methanol from a water-methanol mixture and its effects on the mixture.
+In particular, we study how different water-methanol mixtures' properties-such as density, pressure, and composition- are affected as the width $\delta$ of an embedded graphene slit-pore changes.
 To this end, we perform Molecular Dynamics (MD) simulations of water-methanol mixtures of different compositions with graphene slit-pores of different sizes as solutes.
+The water-methanol mixture is described using tested coarse-grained models (see Sec.~\ref{sec:Methodology}) based on Continuous Shouldered Well (CSW) and Lennard-Jones potentials.